ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 - [the cmm doc](cmm.md) for info about the primitives in cmm (this is still a TODO)

-Unboxing is also straightforward: as mentioneed earlier, flambda2 already takes care of identifying and applying all the unboxing we want, so `un_cps` only introduces the boxing and unboxing as needed, using the same information as for tagging/untagging.
+Unboxing is also straightforward: as mentioned earlier, flambda2 already takes care of identifying and applying all the unboxing we want, so `un_cps` only introduces the boxing and unboxing as needed, using the same information as for tagging/untagging.